mark-bromell/myver/README.md

 ```

 Sometimes you may not want to use the start value of a string part.
 Here
-we see that `pre` is a string part (which is implied through
+we see that `pre` is an identifier part (which is implied through having
-its `identifiers` list of strings in the config).
-By providing the `'='`
+its `identifier` configuration).
+By providing the `'='` character and a
-character and a valid identifier directly after `pre`, it will use that
+valid identifier directly after `pre`, it will use that identifier value
-identifier value for the `pre` part, in this case it is `beta`, which is
+for the `pre` part, in this case it is `beta`, which is skipping
-skipping the `alhpa` value.
-It is important that you specify a part
+the `alhpa` value.
+It is important that you specify a part value that is
-value that is valid (i.e. it is in the `identifiers` list in the config
+valid (i.e. it is in the `strings` list in the `identifier`
-of the part)
+configuration of the part)

 ### Deleting optional part